 Hi, my name is Stacy.
 I’m an adult.
-And I just had braces “installed.”
+And I just had braces, like the ones offered by comprehensive dentistry Wicker Park, “installed.”
 At least it feels like an installation.

 I have long felt self-conscious about my smile, after having been told I would be “pretty, if not for your teeth.”
 While I know that’s something you should forget, I also know that sometimes words can change you forever.
 And that was what happened to me.